SheCodes-IEEE-CIS-GHRCE/Covid19-management-system/README.md

 4. Data Classification
 5. Prediction of Model’s accuracy
 ### Project Outcomes
-* Effective utilisation of the available  space i.e avoiding re-usage of the same room/restroom
+* Effective utilisation of the available  space i.e avoiding re-usage of the same room/restroom.

+# Social Distancing

+## Problem:
+Social distancing is a prerequisite in the facility, however the task can’t be performed effectively by the workers, as 24/7 surveillance is not feasible.

+## Solution:
+With less staff onboard, it gets hectic for the workers to continuously keep a check on the social distancing norm being followed in the facility.
+So, in this track the task of checking social distancing is being automated.
+The system will create an alert "TO CLOSE!" if two individuals don't maintain a certain gap.
+Further, it could be connected to a sensor to create an alarm system in the facility.
+ ### Project Tasks:

+1. Installation of required libraries like CV2(Open_CV)
+2. VIsualisations where we alert people to maintain a certain distance

+### Project Outcomes
+* To check if people in facility are following social distancing